KashN9sh/urich/CONTRIBUTING.md

 Contributions are welcome: bug reports, docs fixes, new features, or ideas.

+We aim to respond to issues and pull requests within 1–2 working days.
+If a reply is delayed, we’ll add a short comment to say so (e.g. “Thanks, will look at this next week”).

 ## How to contribute

 1. **Issues** — Open an issue for a bug or feature idea.
 Check existing issues first.